FrancescoScarlata/DecisionTreeClassifier/README.md

 ## How to use the scripts
 (These instructions are for windows)
-1. Go in the Source folder and use  '''python DecisionTreeClassifier.py'''
+1. Go in the Source folder and use  '''python DecisionTreeClassifier.py'''.
+If you want to see the resulting tree, use -d at the end: '''python DecisionTreeClassifier.py -d'''
 2. Write the relative Path inside the "Datasets" folder for the dataset data.
 For example, to use the dataset 'car_data.csv' inside the 'CarEvaluation' folder, we'll write "CarEvaluation\car_data.csv".
 3. Write the relative Path inside the "Datasets" folder for the header of the dataset.
 For example, to use the header 'car_header.csv' inside the 'CarEvaluation' folder, we'll write "CarEvaluation\header_data.csv".
 4. Write the number of the indixes that have a numeric value.
 This is to distinguish the cases '<=' to '=='.
 In case there are no numeric columns, just use the 'Enter' key.